Affine Algebras

 Given an element f

-of a graded multivariate polynomial ring over a field, or of a quotient ring of such a ring, and given a vector V
+of a multivariate polynomial ring over a field, or of a quotient of such a ring, and given a vector V

-of elements in the same ring, consider the subalgebra generated by the entries of V
+of further elements of that ring, consider the subalgebra generated by the entries of V

 is contained in the subalgebra, return (true, h)